Drake-Rochelle/3DS-Storefront/README.md

 }
 ```

 Once the storefront.json file is filled out, go back to google drive and select "New>File Upload" and upload the storefront.json file.
 Once it's done uploading, get a link to the file with the instructions below.
-Optionally, you can put this link through tinyurl to make it easier to share.
-Then, the file at /3ds/3DS-Storefront/store.url in a text editor and replace the url there with your new url.
-Optionally, you may also share this new url with others and have them do the same.
+Next, go to [this](https://tinyurl.com/) site and put in that link.
+The site will ask for an alias.
+This will be the name of your storefront.
+Once that tinyurl link is created, open 3DS Storefront and press X once the current storefront loads.
+Then, you can type in the name of your new storefront.
+Finally, reload the app.
+You can also share name of your storefront name with other poeple and they can use it.

 ### LINKS
 To get a link to a file for your storefront.json, right-click on the file in google drive and select "Share>Copy Link".
 THIS LINK WILL NOT WORK.
 Instead, put that link into [this](https://sites.google.com/site/gdocs2direct/) site.
 The link you get back is the one you must use in the storefront.json